The Story Behind Earth Henna and Lakaye Studio

 Popular as this product was, customers were always asking us about a temporary tattoo kit that would produce a black stain on the skin, similar to a “real” tattoo, and that would not harm them the way so-called “black henna” would do (it is, after all, not henna at all, but a toxic concoction of industrial chemicals).
 Years later, upon learning about the jagua fruit, used by indigenous Indians for body adornment, I headed for the Peruvian Amazon in an effort to deliver what people wanted next: safe, black temporary tattoos.

 Interested in learning more about our company and the founders?
-On this website you can find Carine's two books on henna body painting and jagua temporary tattoos, as well as a DVD of my documentary film, Land of Jagua.
+On this website you can find Carine’s book on henna body painting, as well as photo galleries and other information about henna and jagua.

 We hope you enjoy your visit to our website!